-- We rely on third parties to assist in our discovery, development, manufacturing and commercialization, if any, of our product candidates and issues relating to such third parties, or their activities, which could result in additional costs and delays and hinder our research, development and commercialization prospects. - Strategic license relationships may not be successful, including as a result of failures by our collaborators to perform satisfactorily or to devote resources to advance product candidates under our arrangements with them. - In connection with collaboration agreements we have entered with third parties for the development of our product candidates, we have limited control over the attention that our partner devotes to our product candidates and their use of any shared trade secrets.
+- We rely on third parties for certain aspects of our discovery, development, manufacturing and commercialization, if any, of our product candidates and issues relating to such third parties, or their activities, which could result in additional costs and delays and hinder our research, development and commercialization prospects. - Strategic license relationships may not be successful, including as a result of failures by our strategic licensees to perform satisfactorily or to devote resources to advance product candidates under our arrangements with them.